Data Modeling: Entity Inheritance

 This approach offers simplicity in querying and efficient read operations, as all data resides in one table.
 However, it comes with the trade-off of potentially large tables with many nullable columns for subclass-specific fields.

-This limitation means that enforcing data integrity on subclass-specific fields at the database level is not possible.
+Required Fields on Subclasses One important limitation of Single Table Inheritance is that it does not allow defining This limitation means that enforcing data integrity on subclass-specific fields at the database level is not possible.
 However, you can still ensure data integrity at the application level using Bean Validation in Jmix.
-You can use @NotNull on fields in the domain model to validate data before it is persisted to the database.
+You can use |

 Let’s look at our example use-case for Single Table Inheritance: modeling visits.
 Visits can have different types like RegularCheckup and EmergencyVisit.
 And that’s what we’re going to explore next.